wjyhumor/uInference/README.md

 1. In folder `script/`, run `python img_save2binary.py` to convert the image to the .img file.
 2. In folder `script/`, run `python convert_model.py` to convert the model to the .dat file.
 3. In root folder, make and run the uInference.bin.
-4. In folder `script/`, run `predict_class.py` to run the example.jpg, compare the results.
+4. In folder `train_class/`, run `predict_class.py` to run the example.jpg, compare the results, you will see that the outputs are exactly the same.

 # Classification
 ## Training (in `tran_class/`)